-The Camera Club of Laguna Woods Village conducts six (6) Digital Critiques per year, concluding with a Year-End Competition.
+The Camera Club of Laguna Woods Village will conduct five (5) Digital Critiques this year, concluding with a Year-End Competition.

 Critiques offer members the ability to have their images assessed by a professional photographer.
 These Judges provide insights on composition, exposure, lighting, color management, post-processing, and other techniques to improve our photographic skills.